-- 1. Verify that the current bin is the one you want to use.
-The current bin is the destination for the import operation. - 2.
-Select Clips | Import.
+- 1. Verify the current bin.
+The current bin is the destination directory for the import operation.
+For help, see "Changing the current bin" on page 90. - 2.
+Place the file to be imported in a verified source location. - 3.
+In the AppCenter main menu, select Clips | Import.